 The lifting of sanctions will see the Iranian economy emerge from recession, but significant impediments to growth will remain.
-Our Country Risk team forecasts GDP will grow by 2.9% in real terms in 2016, which will be much higher than the 0.6% in 2015.
-Our optimistic, but cautious forecasts take into consideration the structural weaknesses of the Iranian economy which will prevent consistent strong growth from being achieved in the short-to-medium term.
+Our Country Risk team forecasts GDP will grow by 3.1% in real terms in 2016, notably higher than the 1.3% in 2015.
+Our positive but cautious forecasts take into consideration the structural weaknesses of the Iranian economy which will prevent consistent strong growth from being achieved in the short-to-medium term.